markcox80/data-flow/doc/components.md

 Users are able to use the dynamic variable `DATA-FLOW:*SCHEDULER*` to specify the default scheduler for a component.

+Implementations of `DATA-FLOW:ENQUEUE-EVENT`,
-The functions `DATA-FLOW:ENQUEUE-EVENT`, `DATA-FLOW:EXECUTION-STATE`
+`DATA-FLOW:EXECUTION-STATE` and
-and `DATA-FLOW:COMPARE-AND-CHANGE-EXECUTION-STATE` linearize all concurrent access to the component.
+`DATA-FLOW:COMPARE-AND-CHANGE-EXECUTION-STATE` must linearize all concurrent access to the component.
 All other operators are assumed to be invoked during an invocation of the closure returned by `DATA-FLOW:MAKE-COMPONENT-LAMBDA`.